fivexl/website/content/blog/container-hardening-guide/index.md

     FROM ghcr.io/fivexl/secure-container-image-base-python3-distroless-debian-11:${PYTHON_RUNTIME_IMAGE_TAG} AS runtime
     ```

 4.  **Get rid of any valuable files on disk inside the container** with .dockerignore.
 When building an app, you often store credentials and other important data necessary for a container build.
 You need to clean up .git and .n files, as well as credentials, to prevent an intruder from accessing valuable data easily.
 Run .dockerignore and skip the files.
 Beware of recursive copy.
+Example of .dockerignore content:
     ```dockerfile
     # Ignore Git directory
     .git/